-Florida, a state that depends on water—fresh, estuarine, and marine—for its economy and cultural identity more than most other states is in a dire situation of its own making.
-Decades of water and natural resource mismanagement, recently accelerated, are coming home to roost.
-In 2018, red tide, classified as a harmful algal bloom (HAB), devastated the Gulf coast.
-But this crisis is not an outlier, it is part of the new normal.
-In recent years, there have been HABs in the Caloosahatchee River, St. Lucie River, St. Johns River, Florida Bay, and the Indian River Lagoon.
-Indeed, at some point in the last few years much of Florida’s estuarine waters have been impacted by HABs.
+Florida, a state that depends on water – fresh, estuarine and marine – for its economy and cultural identity more than most other states is in a dire situation of its own making.
+Decades of water and natural-resource mismanagement, recently accelerated, are coming home to roost.
+In recent years, there have been harmful algal blooms (HABs) in the Caloosahatchee River, St. Lucie River, St. Johns River, Florida Bay, Indian River Lagoon, the Gulf coast, and the Atlantic coast.
+Indeed, much of Florida’s estuarine waters have been impacted by HABs in recent years.

-The organism that causes red tide, Karenia brevis, is natural to Florida’s Gulf coast.
-The red tide blooms in this region originate offshore, and depending on environmental conditions like winds and currents can move inshore.
-Despite being a naturally occurring phenomenon, recent research suggests that human-introduced nutrients are worsening the situation.
+Whether naturally occurring or introduced, the organism that cause HABs are fueled by anthropogenic are worsening the situation.
 A scientific study published in 2007, for example, found that red tide was 20-fold more abundant in coastal waters (where it encounters nutrient-laden runoff) than in offshore waters where red tide originates.
-The study also found that red tide was 13-18-fold more abundant in recent years (1994-2002) than historically (1954-1963), and that the seasons in which red tide occurred had expanded from mostly in Fall to now include Fall, Winter, and Spring.
+The study also found that red tide was 13-18-fold more abundant in recent years (1994-2002) than historically (1954-1963), and that the seasons in which red tide occurred had expanded from mostly in fall to now include fall, winter, and spring.
+The frequency, intensity, and spatial coverage of other HABs are also increasing.
+Moreover, the occurrence of plankton blooms in general, by species that aren’t classified as Harmful, is also increasing.

 The common theme for these crises is mismanagement of Florida’s water resources.
 The first problem is the alteration of freshwater flows into coastal waters.
-The watershed of the Caloosahatchee River once was limited to southwest Florida.
-It now drains Lake Okeechobee’s watershed which stretches to Orlando.
+For example, the watershed of the Caloosahatchee River once was limited to southwest Florida.
+It now drains Lake Okeechobee’s watershed, which stretches to Orlando.
 And the Everglades and Florida Bay are nearly entirely cut off from the freshwater flows they used to receive.
 A similar scenario plays out at smaller scales for Florida’s other coastal waterways.

-The second problem is that far too many nutrients are entering freshwater lakes, streams, and rivers, which then empty into coastal waters.
-These nutrients come from Florida’s phosphate mining industry, outdated sewage infrastructure, extensive use of residential septic systems, and agricultural and stormwater runoff, and use of fertilizers on lawns.
+The second problem is that far too many nutrients are entering freshwater lakes, streams and rivers, which then empty into coastal waters.
+These nutrients come from Florida’s phosphate-mining industry, outdated sewage infrastructure, extensive use of residential septic systems, agricultural runoff, residential use of fertilizers, and stormwater runoff.
 These nutrient sources not only contaminate the surface waters, but also the aquifers – the amount of nutrients in Florida’s groundwater are far too high.
 These groundwaters then seep into coastal waters through Florida’s limestone base.

 All of this has a negative impact on Florida’s economy.
-Combined, recreational and commercial fisheries generate more than $27 billion for Florida’s economy.
+The combined annual economic impact of recreational and commercial fisheries is nearly $27 billion, more than any other state, which supports thousands of jobs.
 These fisheries depend upon good water quality and healthy habitats.
-As the health of Florida’s water and habitats have declined, so have the fisheries—incomes have declined, jobs have been lost, and businesses have closed.
+As the health of Florida’s water and habitats has declined, so have the fisheries – incomes have declined, jobs have been lost and businesses have closed.
+Recent reports also show a decrease in real estate values in areas impacted by HABs.

 FL Compliance Statement